ibramjub/Fast-and-Accurate-Least-Mean-Squares-Solvers/README.md

 # Fast-and-Accurate-Least-Mean-Squares-Solvers
 Implementation of the algorithms presented in the paper "Fast and Accurate Least-Mean-Squares Solvers".

-Please cite our paper when using the code: "Fast and Accurate Least-Mean-Squares Solvers" (NIPS19' - Oral presentation) by Alaa Maalouf and Ibrahim Jubran and Dan Feldman.
+Please cite our paper when using the code: "Fast and Accurate Least-Mean-Squares Solvers" (NIPS19' - Oral presentation + Outstanding Paper Honorable Mention) by
+Alaa Maalouf and Ibrahim Jubran and Dan Feldman.

 Example runs and documentation are available in the file Booster.py.